saashimi/trimet_map/readme.md

 ### Notes for Thunder
 I attempted a refactoring push over the Christmas holiday, per your suggestions.
-I am especially proud of /routeserver/models.py, which now makes use of python/django inheritance principles.
+I am especially proud of /routeserver/models.py and serializers.py, which now makes use of python/django inheritance principles.
 Please also take an extended look at /routeserver/static/bootstrap/js/gmapScript.js (the main google maps script) and /routeserver/static/bootstrap/js/trimetFuncs.js, which represent my main TriMet API calls.
 I tried to make use of namespacing/hoisting principles.